 I mean, the only way you could absolutely fix a profile so that it will not change: just - just hold it on the same line.
-The profile goes like this; at the end of the week it goes like that; the next week it goes like that; the next week it goes like that; the same profile, same profile, same profile, same profile.
+The profile goes like this; at the end of the week it goes like that; the next week it goes like that; the next week it goes like that; the next week it goes like that; the same profile, same profile, same profile.
 The only thing that'll do that, week after week, is a PT problem untouched by the auditor.
 And that'll do it.